ojjsaw/teachable-machine-openvino/README.md

-# Teach a model to classify images and optimize inference with OpenVINO in 20mins with zero setup
+# Teach a model to classify images and optimize inference with OpenVINO (WIP)

 ## Basic Requirements
 - Latest stable Docker installed on a Linux System